Ph-IRES/workshop_data-analysis/r_tidyverse_intro/README.md

 ## Schedule and Zoom Links

 To save the workshop in smaller chunks, we will need to log into a new zoom link for each session on each day.
+There will be 15 minute breaks after the first and third modules.
+There will be a 1 hour break for lunch after the second module.

 | Date | Time | Module | Live Zoom | Recording |
 | --- | --- | --- | --- | ---|